 Dramatic storms that put on a show

-The storms are usually preceded by gusts of wind and begin with a dramatic show of lightning bolts and sounds of thunder that may rattle windows and can sometimes cause temporary power cuts.
 When the winds drop, the rains arrive swiftly and suddenly; if you’re caught out in a storm with nowhere to shelter, expect to become drenched through.
 When the rains pour, the temperature falls and the air freshens, taking the edge off discomfort that high summer heat and humidity can bring.

 Cool evenings and fresh mornings

 When an afternoon rain storm passes, the evening or night air is left fresh and cooled off.
-It’s unusual for a heavy rain storm to last more than two or three hours —prolonged rains are usually caused by a tropical depression passing through the region— and most evenings drawn in feeling fresh accompanied by lingering sweet fragrances of flora in the air.
+It’s unusual for a heavy rain storm to last more than two or three hours —prolonged rains are usually caused by a tropical depression passing through the region— and most evenings draw in feeling fresh accompanied by lingering sweet fragrances of flora hanging in the air.

 Some regions experience a regular schedule of overnight storms during the rain season.
 These storms tend to brew during the late afternoon hours with heavy overnight downpours yielding to fresh, often bright, new mornings.
-On some days early morning fog or cloud cover may linger, and most days this evaporates by late morning or early lunchtime leaving the day fresh and bright.

 The rain season by region